Vector fields with big and small volume on the 2-sphere

-What one would finally expect from calibrations is that each $[\varphi]\in H^2(SM^\star)$ determines a class $[X(M^\star)]$ of \textit{minimal volume} in (relative) homology.
-On the other hand, Theorem 1 in \cite{Alb2021} has led to quite demanding solutions.
-Besides the case for hyperbolic space.
+What one would hopefully expect from calibrations is that each $[\varphi]\in H^2(T^1M^\star)$ determines a class $[X(M^\star)]$ of \textit{minimal volume} in (relative) homology.
+On the other hand, Theorem 1 in \cite{Alb2021} has led to quite demanding solutions, besides the trivial case for hyperbolic space.

-Extending the theory to complex vector fields $X\in\Gamma(M;TM\otimes\C)$ should give us perhaps a way to find the necessary and sufficient condition for the \textit{optimal} vector field.
+Extending the theory to complex vector fields $X\in\Gamma(M;TM\otimes\C)$ could perhaps yield a path to the necessary and sufficient condition for the minimal vector field.

-We may also consider a Berger metric dilation on the unit tangent sphere bundle, ie. the usual metric on $SM$ with a weight on the direction of the spray $e_0$.
-Thus we assume the vector field $\tilde{e}_0=\lambda e_0$ on $SM$, with $\lambda\in\cinf{M}(\R^+)$, has unit norm and its orthogonal plane remains \textit{the same}.
-The problem of finding minimal vector fields for $\vol_X$ would depend on {being able to} optimize volume with this squashed metric.
-In other words, to be certain of minimizing through the right weight function $\lambda>0$ and the minimal vector field of $\int_M\frac{1}{\lambda}\sqrt{1+A_{1}^2+\lambda^2A_{0}^2}\,\vol_M$.
+Finally, one may consider a Berger metric type dilation on the unit tangent bundle, ie. the usual metric on $T^1M$ with a weight on the direction of the geodesic spray $e_0$ (our usual notation).
+Thus we assume the vector field $\tilde{e}_0=\mu e_0$ on the manifold $T^1M$, with $\mu\in\cinf{M}(\R^+)$, has unit norm and its orthogonal plane remains \textit{the same}.
+The problem of finding minimal vector fields for $\vol_X$ would depend on {being able to} optimize volume with this known metric.
+In other words, to be certain of minimizing through the right weight function $\mu>0$ and the minimal vector field of $\int_M\frac{1}{\mu}\sqrt{1+A_{1}^2+\mu^2A_{0}^2}\,\vol_M$.
 This strategy is equivalent to that referred in \cite[Remark in Section 3]{BorGil2010} and \cite{GilMedranoLlinaresFusterSecond} for spheres.

 We consider the radius $r$ sphere with two antipodal points removed